To spike or not to spike: the whims of the Wonham filter in the strong noise regime: Statement of the problem and Main Theorem

-Such convergences were established thanks to a convenient (but fictitious) coupling of the processes $\left( \pi^\gamma \ ; \ \gamma > 0 \right)$ for different $\gamma>0$.
+{\bf A mathematical statement:} The convergences were established thanks to a convenient (but fictitious) coupling of the processes $\left( \pi^\gamma \ ; \ \gamma > 0 \right)$ for different values of $\gamma>0$.
 In contrast, the filtering problem has a natural coupling for different $\gamma>0$ which is given by the observation equation \eqref{eq:observation}.
-In this context, let us state a small adaptation of the theorem:
+In this context, let us state a small adaptation of an already established result.
+The precise notion of graph is given in Section \ref{subsec:FormalStatement}.